Gulf Stream, Florida

 Gulf Stream is a town in Palm Beach County, Florida, United States.
 The population of the town was at 954 as of the 2020 US Census.

 History

 Gulf Stream was founded around 1916, and throughout the early 1920s, the planned community centered around the Gulf Stream County Club.
 The name of the town comes from its location on the Gulf Stream, a warm Atlantic Ocean current.
 Bessemer Properties, a real estate business venture controlled by the family of Henry Phipps, Jr., was responsible for creating the community that was briefly named after him, Phipps Beach, before it was ultimately renamed the Town of Gulf Stream when it was officially incorporated as a municipality in 1925.

 Geography

-The approximate coordinates for the Town of Gulf Stream is located at (26.490317, –80.061110).

 According to the United States Census Bureau, the town has a total area of 0.9 sqmi, of which 0.8 sqmi is land and 0.1 sqmi (9.64%) is water.

 Climate

 The Town of Gulf Stream has a tropical climate, similar to the climate found in much of the Caribbean.
 It is part of the only region in the 48 contiguous states that falls under that category.
 More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).